 • Presence of a time/time frame to attempt suicide

-The following mental health disorders are associated with increased suicide risk:
+Mental health disorders associated with increased suicide risk include:

 • Depressive disorders